kermankohli/blog/content/post/2019-02-07-examining-yourself.md

 So, I asked myself:
 - "Why do I go to the gym?"  -> "To Exercise"
-- "Is gym the only notion of exerciing" -> "Of course not"
+- "Is gym the only notion of exercising" -> "Of course not"
 - "Why do I only go to the gym and discount other avenues?" -> "Because I've been going to the gym for a long time already"
 - "Aha, okay and why did I start going to the gym" -> "To gain confidence and get fit"